vitessio/website/content/en/docs/19.0/reference/vreplication/workflow.md

 ---
 title: Workflow
-description: VReplication command to perform common actions on a workflow
+description: VReplication command to perform common actions on all types of workflows
 weight: 50
 ---